Vector Graphics Definition

 - the feature of converting vector images easily to any raster format of any resolution (unlike raster graphics, the products of which can’t be converted into vector graphics).

-There are various programs and editors for the Mac.
+There are various programs and editors for the Mac, iPad and iPhone.
 They allow newcomers and pro-level designers in vector graphics to work with vector images.
-The abilities of such Mac solutions are extremely rich.
+The abilities of such Apple solutions are extremely rich.
 On the one hand, they allow the creation of difficult and complex drawings by means of simple geometrical figures, as well as adding volume to these images.
 On the other hand, they offer numerous tools to work with text, enabling an expert in vector graphics to manipulate content in various ways.

 What Are Vector Graphics Used For?